getcarina/getcarina.com/_tutorials/006-application-logging.md

 1:M 02 Oct 14:43:24.709 * The server is now ready to accept connections on port 6379
 ```

-There is a helpful option available named `max-size` when using the `json-file` logging method that automatically rolls over the log file when it reaches a specified size:
+The `json-file` logging method has a helpful option available named `max-size` that automatically rolls over the log file when it reaches a specified size:
-`--log-opt max-size=[0-9+][k|m|g]` (`k`, `m`, `g` standing for kilobyte, megabyte and gigabyte respectfully.)
-If this option is not set the logs will not roll over.
+`--log-opt max-size=[0-9+][k|m|g]`. `k`, `m`, and `g` standing for kilobyte, megabyte and gigabyte.
+If this option is not set, the logs will not roll over.

 #### syslog log driver

-Docker also supports streaming its log to a remote `rsyslog` server via these options:
+Docker also supports streaming its log to a remote `rsyslog` server via the following options:

 ```
 --log-opt syslog-address=[tcp|udp]://host:port